-AY 21/22 is left off both graphs for readability with values at 0.36% for Annualized Charge-off and 0.09% for Cumulative Charge-off at four quarters since origination.
-AY 22/23 is left off both graphs due to values rounding to 0.0%.
+AY 21/22 is left off both graphs for readability with values at 0.88% for Annualized Charge-off and 0.32% for Cumulative Charge-off at six quarters since origination.
+In the three quarters since origination the AY 22/23 Annualized Charge-off is 0.14% and Cumulative Charge-off is 0.02%.

-^{© 2022} Enterval Analytics LLC.
+©2023 Enterval Analytics LLC.
 All Rights Reserved.